ryancarolina/ai-dungeon-master/README.md

 - `/clearsession`: Clears the current session and starts a new one
 - `/summary`: Displays a summary of the current characters

+## Game World

+- The game is set in Nethercroft, an underground labyrinth with 100 floors
+- Players start in the town of Ebonvale on the first floor
+- Each floor has increasingly difficult monsters and a floor boss
+- The game world has dark gothic horror tones

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Disclaimer

-This project uses OpenAI's GPT-4 model and requires an API key.
+This project uses OpenAI's GPT-4 and GPT-3.5-turbo models and requires an API key.
 Please ensure you comply with OpenAI's use-case policy and terms of service.